JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Analysis

 \subsection{Photometry and SED fitting}

-Along with the morphological analysis, we have performed an SED fitting for all the galaxies in the sample.
+Along with the morphological analysis, we performed an SED fitting for all the galaxies in the sample.
 For this analysis, we extracted the photometry from the HST and MIRI images, covering the UV and near-IR rest-frame wavelengths from \simi0.1\,$\mu$m up to \simi3.6\,$\mu$m.
-In addition, we also use ancillary photometric data available in the far-IR and (sub)-mm wavelengths, covering up to \simi650\micron rest-frame \citep{Liu+18}.
+In addition, we also used the ancillary photometric data available in the far-IR and (sub)-mm wavelengths, covering up to \simi650\micron rest-frame \citep{Liu+18}.

-The targets analysed in this work show a wide range of morphologies in the near-IR while in most of the objects the rest-UV emission is very faint or does not correlate spatially with the rest near-IR (see Fig.~\ref{fig:UV-MIRI_images}).
-Therefore we extracted the photometry considering circular or elliptical apertures, centered on the F560W emission peak, large enough to fully cover both the UV and near-IR emission traced by the HST and MIRI filters, respectively.
+The targets analysed in this work show different morphologies in the near-IR while in two of the DSFGs the rest-UV emission is very faint or does not correlate spatially with the rest near-IR (see Fig.~\ref{fig:UV-MIRI_images}).
+Therefore we extracted the photometry considering circular or elliptical apertures, centred on the F560W emission peak, large enough to fully cover both the UV and near-IR emission traced by the HST and MIRI filters, respectively.
 The typical sizes of these apertures are \simi 0.9\,$-$\,1.7\arcs of radius or semi-major axis (\simi 6\,$-$\,12\,kpc at these redshifts).
-Before extracting the fluxes, we performed a PSF match to make all the images have the spatial resolution of MIRI/F1280W, which has the largest FWHM within our sample (FWHM\,=\,0.42\arcsec) except for F1800W, where the detection of these galaxies is at a lower S/N (see Table~\ref{tab:fluxes}).
+Before extracting the fluxes, we performed a PSF match to make all the images have the spatial resolution of MIRI/F1280W, which has the largest FWHM within our sample (FWHM\,=\,0.42\arcsec), except for F1800W, where the detection of these galaxies is at a lower S/N (see Table~\ref{tab:fluxes}).